 TITHES AND OFFERINGS – We want to thank all of you for your continued faithfulness to the ministry of Christ through sending in your tithes and offerings.
-For those attending our in-person worship celebrations will be able to place tithes and offerings in an offering plate in the front of the sanctuary on Sundays.
+For those attending our in-person worship celebrations you will be able to place tithes and offerings in an offering plate in the front of the sanctuary on Sundays.
 For those not ready to attend yet, you can continue to mail them, or drop them off in the church mailbox.

 How To Become a Follower of Jesus

 "If you confess with your mouth, 'Jesus is Lord,' and believe in your heart that God raised him from the dead, you will be saved."
 Romans 10.9